 If you have valuable property assets mixed in with your business or a property portfolio held in a company which has some riskier investments within it, then please get in touch to arrange a free initial meeting to discuss this and other tax and commercially advantageous options available to you.

-This post was written by Paul Pittman.
-If you have valuable property assets mixed in with your business or a property portfolio held in a company which has some riskier investments within it, then contact Paul at [email protected].
+If you have valuable property assets mixed in with your business or a property portfolio held in a company which has some riskier investments within it, then contact us with the form below.

 We always recommend that you seek advice from a suitably qualified adviser before taking any action.
 The information in this article only serves as a guide and no responsibility for loss occasioned by any person acting or refraining from action as a result of this material can be accepted by the authors or the firm.